 The DDA requires each CCS to use an individual-directed, person-centered planning approach.
-This approach identifies the individual's strengths and assets (those things that are both Important To and Important For) as well as, needs, preferences, goals, access to paid and non-paid supports, health status, risk factors, and other information for a Person-Centered Plan.
-As part of this person-centered planning approach, the CCS gathers information from the participant, his or her authorized representative(s) (if applicable), his or her circle of support (family and friends), assessments, observations, and interviews.
+This approach is-identifies the individual's strengths, assets, and those things that are both Important To and Important For, as well as needs, preferences, outcomesgoals, access to paid and non-paid supports, health status, risk factors, and other information for a Person-Centered Plan.
+As part of this person-centered planning approach, the CCS gathers information from the participant individual, their legal guardian, or their legal or authorized representative(s) (if applicable), their circle of support (family and friends), assessments, observations, and interviews.

-Based on a person-centered planning approach, a Person-Centered Plan (PCP) is developed that identifies supports and services to meet the individual's needs, goals, and preferences in order for the individual to live in his or her home or community and whether those supports and services will be provided by natural or informal supports, other local, State, and federal programs, or this <a href="waiver-Waiver-wai
+Based on a person-centered planning approach, a Person-Centered Plan (PCP) is developed. that The PCP identifies supports and services to meet the participant's needs, outcomes, and preferences_in order for the individual to live in their home or community and whether those supports and services will be provided by natural or informal supports, other local, State, and federal programs, or this Waiver program.
+Skills to be developed or maintained under Waiver program services are determined based on the individualized goals and outcomes as documented in their PCP.
+The PCP will also address any need for training for the individual their legal guardian, their or authorized-representative(s) (if applicable), family member(s), and provider, or direct care staff in implementing the Person-Centered Plan.

-During the transition period to LTSSMaryland, the PCP detailed service authorization section will identify Waiver program services in LTSSMaryland that meet the individual's goals, needs, and preferences.
-Once those services are selected, the Cost Detail Tool is completed, which lists the comparable legacy services that are available through PCIS2, including amount, duration, and scope for the PCP plan year.
+During the transition period to LTSSMaryland, the PCP detailed service authorization section will identify Waiver program services in LTSSMaryland that meet the individual's goals outcomes, needs, and preferences.
+Once those services are selected, the Cost Detail Tool is completed for providers that have not transitioned to LTSSMaryland billing.
+The Cost Detail Tool, which lists the comparable legacy services that are available through PCIS2, including amount, duration, and scope for the PCP plan year.
 For new participants with no service provider selected, the CCS completes the Cost Detail Tool.
 For individuals with selected providers, the provider completes the Cost Detail Tool and submits it to the CCS.
 For individuals using the self-directed service delivery model, the CCS completes the Cost Detail Tool in addition to the self-directed budget.
 After the CCS reviews and confirms with the individual that the Cost Detail Tool meets their needs and preferences, they upload it in the PCP documentation section so that it is included with the PCP for submission to the Regional Office through LTSSMaryland.